maddingo/killercoda-scenarios/API_Management/01-deploy-contract/03_attach_contract_0.md

   - depends on test phase running
 3. With springdoc plugin
   - Easy to set up,
-  - but uses hard-coded port (there are ways got around this)
+  - but uses hard-coded port (there are ways get around this)